 - Costs: Assessment of whether a research project is eligible for funded credits as part of the UKB-RAP Transition Credit Programme 2025

-Applications will be reviewed and then assessed by the UK Biobank Access Committee.
-The Committee meet quarterly, and the next meeting is January 2025.
+Applications will be reviewed and then assessed by the UK Biobank Access Committee at their next meeting.
+The Committee meet quarterly.

 Related to